Syncano-Community/tic-tac-toe-example-app/README.md

 # Tic-Tac-Toe
-Tic Tac Toe game based on ReactJS and Syncano
+Tic-Tac-Toe game based on ReactJS and Syncano

-## Prolog
+## Prologue
-Online computer games market is really huge and playing alone or with a friend in the same room is kind of a prehistory.
+Online computer games are a massive industry.
+Playing alone or with a friend in the same room is old news.
 Currently, an infinite number of games offer online multiplayer gameplay.
-Multiplayer mode is not so hard to do, but only if we use proper tools.
-This TicTacToe app will show you how to do it.
+Multiplayer gameplay is not hard to create if you use the proper tools such as Syncano.
+This Tic-Tac-Toe app will show you how to do it.

 ## Technical info
 - Visual layer was written in React.
-- Players data and current board status is a representation of Data Objects created on Syncano platform.
+- Player's data and current board status is a representation of Data Objects created on Syncano platform.
 - The Flux architecture is kept by Actions and Stores provided by Reflux.

 ## Before we begin
-To make this application work some steps need to be done:
+To make this application work follow the steps below:
 - First you need to have Node.js v6.2.2 installed.
 You can find it [here](https://nodejs.org/en/)
 - You will also need application files.
 They're available in [this](https://github.com/Syncano-Community/tic-tac-toe-example-app) repository or can be downloaded [here](https://github.com/Syncano-Community/tic-tac-toe-example-app/archive/master.zip).
-- When you unzip the repository files run your command line and move to destination where you've unzipped application files
+- When you unzip the repository files run your command line and move to the destination where you've unzipped application files.
 - Run `npm install` command - this will install all required packages.
 - Run `npm start` command to start the Webpack server.

-That's all!
-Tic-Tac-Toe application runs on `localhost:8080` so you can go and play, but remember!
+That's it!
+The Tic-Tac-Toe application runs on `localhost:8080` so you can go and play, but remember!
 This game requires two players :).
 Of course you can hack this by opening another tab with `localhost:8080` and play with yourself.

 If you'd like to see a working live example, go [here](https://syncano-community.github.io/tic-tac-toe-example-app/).

 # How does it work?

 ## Syncano backend
 To better understand how the application works you can check out the already set up Syncano backend by installing the Demo App.
 First, you'll need to have a Syncano account, which can be created [here](https://dashboard.syncano.io/#/signup).
 If you already have one, just go to Syncano [dashboard](https://dashboard.syncano.io) and login.
-Go to Demo Apps in header section and install the one named Tic-Tac-Toe.
+Go to Demo Apps in the header section and install the one named Tic-Tac-Toe.
 Now you should see a `tic-tac-toe` Instance on the Shared Instances list.
 It contains all the data to make your application work.

 If you would like to use your own Instance, you will have to edit `src/Utils/Config.js` file with your data.

 ## Connecting new players
 Players in the game are represented by Syncano Data Objects.
-Two players can play simultaneously and each one of them has `is_connected` field.
-This field is telling application if another player can join the game.
-If both players have this field set to `true`, application will display proper notification.
-After a new player joins the game, `connectPlayer` Action will be called. `Actions.connectPlayer()` is updating Data Object `is_connected` field from  `false` to `true`.
+Two players can play simultaneously and each one of them has an `is_connected` field.
+This field is telling the application if another player can join the game.
+If both players have this field set to `true`, the application will display proper notification.
+After a new player joins the game, the `connectPlayer` Action will be called. `Actions.connectPlayer()` is updating Data Object `is_connected` field from  `false` to `true`.

 `connectPlayer` action:
 ```js